- Where Cocoa Powder Comes From

-And there’s even research showing ladies who frequently ate chocolate during their pregnancy had babies with lower stress and better moods[*]!
+There’s even research showing that women who frequently ate chocolate during their pregnancy had babies with lower stress levels and better moods[*].

-But chances are you’re not getting enough — especially if you’re not tracking what you’re eating.
+Chances are you’re not getting enough fiber — especially if you’re not tracking what you’re eating.

-This is a bad move because fiber not only helps you feel fuller so you don’t eat as much during the day or during meals, it’s also necessary for healthy bowel movements and proper digestive functioning.
+This can become problematic because fiber not only helps you feel fuller, it’s also necessary for healthy bowel movements and proper digestive functioning.

-Many people struggle with constipation when they first switch to a low carb diet.
+As a matter of fact, many people may struggle with constipation when they first switch to a low-carb diet.

-But when 44 healthy participants consumed two servings of cocoa products per day, they reported[*]:
+In a study where 44 healthy people consumed two servings of cocoa products per day, they reported[*]: